mattpezzente/API_Search_App/README.md

 ### Notes - 10/01/2017
 * After entering the Pokemon type to search for, be sure to click the search button once.
 * Wait 8 - 12 seconds for the search results to show.
+* If content isn't loading, check the console for errors.
+More than likely the cors proxy is unable to connect, please message me directly if you experience this issue.

 ## Types
 The useable input types are listed below: